heavyk/24andme/dear-remi.md

 ### 2024-07-26 05:29 - are we still celebrating the "war on drugs"?

-I thought it was only a "week-long celebration", and not a lifestyle. what happened to this slow down after speeding up nonesense? seems kinda silly to say I practise what I preach, with a joint in my hand. you've proven your point.
+I thought it was only a "week-long celebration", and not a lifestyle. what happened to this slow down after speeding up nonesense? seems kinda silly to say I practise what I preach, with a joint in my hand. [unacceptable.] you've proven your point.

 ### hades 2 and getting revenge on saturn